RocketMan/solaris-userland-legacy/components/desktop/firefox-91/README.md

   in some other applications such as Thunderbird 78.
 Rebuilding those with the updated icu should clear any problem.

+* Printing is not working.
+Print.../Ctrl+P raises SIGSEGV before print dialog is shown.

 ### Firefox 91.0.1 esr

 Using `slim-nimbus` and `firefox-nimbus-theme` from the [solaris-ports](https://github.com/RocketMan/solaris-ports/) repo.